tjdwill/tomlp/journal.md

 ---

+## 17 August 2024

+Wrote the prototype for processing table headers, taking into account the type of table encountered as the table structure is traversed.
+Not sure if the code is "elegant" or organized properly, but I've commented the relevant function extensively to document what's going on.

 ## 16 August 2024

 I added the test for key parsing, and it worked on the first try!
 This marks the first Rust code snippet that I was able to implement without logic mistakes.
 A momentous occasion.